tippe4hexhibit/tippe4hfair/content/faq.md

 The fair itself is free.
 Parking is free and our shuttle service is also free.
 Other activities at the fair (carnival, dining, etc.) have additional costs associated with them.

+### When is next year's fair?

+The 2025 Tippecanoe County 4-H Fair will be Friday, July 18 through Saturday, July 28th at the Tippecanoe County Fairgrounds.

 ## Projects

 ### Where do I enter to drop off my 4-H project?